rikhuijzer/PlutoStaticHTML.jl/docs/src/index.md

 - blogs
 - documentation

-, it is possible to show Julia generated output without

 This package is used for the tutorials at [TuringGLM.jl](https://turinglang.github.io/TuringGLM.jl/dev/tutorials/linear_regression/).
 Also, I'm using this package for my own blog, for example: <https://huijzer.xyz/posts/frequentist-bayesian-coin-flipping/>.